Apoquel for Dogs: How Fast It Works, Side Effects, Safety

 Mild Side Effects (Uncommon):

-• • Significant changes in behavior or energy
+• Significant behavior or energy changes — Unusual for your dog

 Important Safety Considerations